pypimo/IARCSsolutions/README.md

-## Solved INOI and ZCO solutions for problems I have solved
+## Solutions to INOI and ZCO problems that I have solved